 #17.
 Build business networks

 NSY president Tom Farley says he owes every bit of success he has ever had to networking.
 Networking is not about how many people you know, but how many people know you and your business.
 Make a list of people who you think can matter for your business—clients, influencers, journalists, CEOs…the Prime Minister.
 Set up appointments and do your homework before you meet them.
 When properly done, networking is one of the best uses of your time.

 Billboards are ON 24/7.
 You can't shut them off or switch channels.
 They're great for announcing launches and displaying your brand, but they can be expensive.
 A cheaper alternative is to have your own (or contracted) vehicles wrapped in your branding and turn them into moving billboards.
 The more creative you can get with the design, the better.

 #19.
 Use innovative packaging

 Regardless of where a customer saw your ad, the purchase is going to happen at the shelf.
 Innovative packaging can prompt your customers to pick up your product and ignore a more famous brand.

-Looks like I've covered most of the inexpensive ways for offline marketing.
 Can you think of some more?
 Did you find any idea particularly useful?
-Let us know in your comments.
+Let me know in your comments.